 Host Institution Responsibilities.
-The responsibilities of the host institution's tournament director and sports information contact are listed in the On-Campus Hosting Manual that is produced by the Conference staff and is under separate cover.
+The responsibilities of the host institution's tournament director and sports information contact are listed in the On-Campus Hosting Manual that is produced by the Conference office.

 Inclement Weather.
 The Championship Committee shall make the decision on all weather-related issues.
-The Championship Committee may approve a weather plan prior to the tournament beginning and delegate its duty to make weather-related decisions to an On-site Championship Committee, consisting of the Tournament Director, the Head Referee, and the Conference staff liaison.
+The Championship Committee may approve a weather plan prior to the tournament beginning and delegate its duty to make weather-related decisions to an On-site Championship Committee, consisting of the Tournament Director, the Head Referee, and the Conference administrator.

 Line-Ups.
 The regular-season regulations related to line-ups apply.
-In the event of a line-up protest prior to the start of the championship, all coaches not directly involved shall participate on a teleconference in order to discuss and vote on protests.
-For the avoidance of doubt, once the tournament begins, the only lineup changes permitted are those permitted under the regular-season regulations related to line-ups.
+In the event of a line-up protest prior to the start of the championship, all coaches not directly involved shall participate on a teleconference to discuss and vote on protests.
+Once the tournament begins, the only lineup changes permitted are those permitted under the regular-season regulations related to line-ups.

-Line-up Protest Committee.
-The Line-up Protest Committee will include all coaches that are not directly involved.
-In the event of a line-up protest filed after the start of the championship, the Line-up Protest Committee will be comprised of three coaches on the opposite side of the bracket from the protested match.
+Line-Up Protest Committee.
+The Line-Up Protest Committee will include all coaches that are not directly involved.
+If a protest is filed after the start of the championship, the Committee will be comprised of three coaches on the opposite side of the bracket from the protested match.
 The three coaches will be chosen by the reverse order of seed.